loop-recur/lambdajs/README.md

  3. Functions with optional arguments are split into two functions.
 One with `_` at the end that takes the options.
 E.g: `indexOf(x,str)` & `indexOf_(x,y,str)`
  4. Every function is pure

-Thanks so much to @casperin for doing a ton of the work on this!
+Thanks so much to @casperin and @eschmitt for doing a ton of the work on this though isn't not visible in the contributors.

 ## DOCS
 [docs](https://rawgit.com/loop-recur/lambdajs/master/docs/docs.html)